You are listening to the Sean Hannity Radio Show Podcast.

 Let me give some of the examples that you have found.

-And and you were very clear in saying these are emails we have not seen before after all this time.
+And you are very clear in saying these are emails we have not seen before after all this time.

-But in May of 2010, the Clinton Foundation donor and a developer, Eddie Trump, no relation to Donald, wrote to Doug Bann, Doug Bann work at the worked at the Foundation.
+But in May of 2010, the Clinton Foundation donor and a developer, Eddie Trump, no relation to Donald, wrote to Doug Band.

-He was a one of their top officials, and a former top aide to Bill Clinton.
+He was one of their top officials and a former top aide to Bill Clinton.

 He forwards a request for help getting the Russian American Foundation involved in a State Department program.

-He sends the request to Aberdeen asking if you can get this done in a meeting set.
+He sends the request to Abedeen asking if you can get this done in a meeting set.

 That would seem like a quid pro quo.